 The beets need to be cooked first and chilled.
 You can roast them in the oven or boil them.
 The best thing about very fresh beets is you don’t really need to peel them but once they’re boiled or roasted the skins literally slip right off.
 I prefer to boil beets for 2 reasons.
 First, you can keep an eye on them so when you can slide a sharp knife into the centre easily, they’re done.
 And secondly, who wants to heat up the kitchen by turning on the oven?

 Well, you do need to turn it on to roast the nuts.
 I use pecans but walnuts are also excellent in this salad.
-Simply spread some nuts on a sheet of foil or parchment, drizzle with maple syrup (the real stuff!!), stir them around a bit to make sure they’re well coated, then roast in the oven for about 10-15 minutes.
+Simply spread some nuts on a sheet of foil or, even better, parchment paper, drizzle with maple syrup (the real stuff!!), stir them around a bit to make sure they’re well coated, then roast in the oven for about 10-15 minutes.
 Keep an eye on them.
 When you see the syrup caramelizing and the pecans starting to brown, take them out.
-Once they’re cool you’ll be able to break them off the foil.
+Once they’re cool you’ll be able to break them off the paper.
 They will be sticky at first but they harden when cooled.
 You can use pecan halves or pieces.

 Goat cheese has a tanginess that pairs well with sweet beets and caramelized nuts.
 I’ve used honey goat cheese which is slightly sweeter than regular goat cheese and works well with the ingredients.
 And it may be a better option if you’re serving Beet and Goat Cheese Salad to someone who doesn’t love goat cheese.

 Use your imagination when styling the salad.
 If you’re using plain red beets, you can cut them into quarters, slices or any shape you prefer.
 I love the spiral interior beets so plating with slices shows off that awesome inside.